rodeezy/AirPnMe/README.md

 ### Bookings

-Users can book spot by making bookings which are stored in the database.
-Bookings have columns for user_id, spot_id, start_date, and end_date.
+Users can book spots by making bookings which are stored in the database.
+Bookings have columns for user_id, spot_id, start_time, and end_time.
 Bookings are restricted by their availability based on spot and dates booked.

 Bookings are rendered at /:id/bookings, filtered for the logged in user who can view and cancel their bookings.

 ### Reviews

 Logged in users can leave reviews for spots.
-Review ratings are input and viewed as stars on the SpotDetails page.
-Reviews are stored in the database with a user_id, spot_id, and a body.
+Review ratings are input and viewed as decimal numbers (floats) on the SpotDetails page.
+Reviews are stored in the database with a user_id, spot_id, rating and a body.

 Reviews are rendered in the SpotDetails component, filtered for that spot.